tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

 3. On the Azure Active Directory page, select **Groups** on the left and select **+ New group**.

-4. On the New Group page, fill in the following options and Select **Create**.
+4. On the New Group page, fill in the following options and select **Create**.

     -    **Group type:** Security